 Despite strong scientific evidence on impacts on the Southern Residents, widespread public opposition and multiple legal challenges, the Canadian government announced the following May that it would purchase the existing pipeline and planned expansion from Texas-based company Kinder Morgan for $4.5 billion.

-The court found that the government’s approval of the project was void because it did not comply with Canadian law, including the responsibility to protect endangered Southern Resident killer whales, and that the government had failed to properly consult with Indigenous peoples.
+Then, on Aug.
+30, 2018, the Federal Court of Appeal handed Ecojustice’s clients and the First Nations applicants’ a major victory.
+The court found that the government’s approval of the project was void because it did not comply with Canadian law, including the responsibility to protect endangered Southern Resident killer whales.
+It also found the government had failed to properly consult with Indigenous Peoples.

 On Oct.
 3, 2018, the Canadian government announced that it would not appeal the decision.